yinan-c/blog/articles/rss-gpt-manual-en.md

   - Click "Settings" in top menu bar
   - Find "Pages" under "Code and automation" in left sidebar and click in
-  - Set "Source" as "GitHub Actions", then click "Save"
+  - Set source as deploy from main branch /docs folder.

 ## 2. Configure RSS sources to merge, filter and summarize